bobbingwide/oik-bob-bing-wide/readme.txt

 2. [ bw_plug name="oik,oik-bob-bing-wide"]

 == Upgrade Notice ==
-= 2.2.5 =
+= 2.3.0 =
-Update for PHP 8.3 support
+Update for new SVG icons including the social-links icons

 == Changelog ==
-= 2.2.5 =
+= 2.3.0 =
-* Changed: Reconcile shared library file libs/bobbfunc.php #63
-* Fixed: Only respond to oik_add_shortcodes after oik_loaded has been run #67
-* Fixed: Correct readme Tested up to and Stable tag #63
+* Fixed: Correct SVG tag clip-rule and fill-rule attribute names #69
+* Fixed: Correct server side rendering of SVG tags attributes  #69
+* Changed: Ensure dashicons is enqueued in the block editor #69
+* Fixed: Correct renderCustom.
+Adjust labels #69
+* Changed: Update icons from Gutenberg source #69
+* Changed: Add social-link icons copied from Gutenberg and oldicons no longer part of @wordpress/icons #69
+* Changed: Change classname to clsx #69
+* Changed: Update wp-scripts to v30.1.0 #69
-* Tested: With WordPress 6.6.1 and WordPress Multisite
+* Tested: With WordPress 6.7-beta3 and WordPress Multisite
 * Tested: With PHP 8.3
 * Tested: With PHPUnit 9.6